arror403/rag-knowledge-base/README.md

 Ask questions about your documents — everything runs on your own machine.
 No data ever leaves your computer.

+Retrieval-augmented generation (RAG) is a technique for providing external sources of knowledge to the LLM.
+It helps improve the accuracy of AI answers by accessing information outside of the model's training data.

 ![Python](https://img.shields.io/badge/Python-3.11-blue?logo=python)
 ![Docker](https://img.shields.io/badge/Docker-Compose-2496ED?logo=docker)
 ![Streamlit](https://img.shields.io/badge/Streamlit-UI-FF4B4B?logo=streamlit)